Social Security (United States): Widow(er) benefits

 If a worker covered by Social Security dies, a surviving spouse can receive survivors' benefits if a 9-month duration of marriage is met.
 If a widow(er) waits until Full Retirement Age, they are eligible for 100 percent of their deceased spouse's PIA.
 If the death of the worker was accidental, the duration of marriage test may be waived.
 A divorced spouse may qualify if the duration of marriage was at least ten full years and the widow(er) is not currently married, or remarried after attainment of age 60 (50 if disabled and eligible for specific types of benefits prior to the date of marriage).

-A father or mother of any age with a child age 16 or under or a disabled adult child in his or her care may be eligible for benefits.
+A father or mother of any age with a child age 16 or under or a disabled adult child in their care may be eligible for benefits.
 The earliest age for a non-disabled widow(er)'s benefit is age 60.
 If the worker received retirement benefits prior to death, the benefit amount may not exceed the amount the worker was receiving at the time of death or 82.5% of the PIA of the deceased worker (whichever is more).
 If the surviving spouse starts benefits before full retirement age, there is an actuarial reduction.
 If the worker earned delayed retirement credits by waiting to start benefits after their full retirement age, the surviving spouse will have those credits applied to their benefit.
 If the worker died before the year of attainment of age 62, the earnings will be indexed to the year in which the surviving spouse attained age 60.